apache/arrow/docs/source/format/CDeviceDataInterface.rst

 The structure has the following fields:

-.. c:member:: int (*ArrowAsyncDeviceStreamHandler.on_schema)(struct ArrowAsyncDeviceStreamHandler*, struct ArrowSchema*, void*)
+.. c:member:: int (*ArrowAsyncDeviceStreamHandler.on_schema)(struct ArrowAsyncDeviceStreamHandler*, struct ArrowAsyncProducer*, struct ArrowSchema*, const char*)

     *Mandatory.* Handler for receiving the schema of the stream.
 All records should match the provided schema.
 If successful, the function should return 0, otherwise it should return an ``errno``-compatible error code.

-    The ``void*`` parameter exists for producers to provide any extra contextual information they want, such as the total number of rows in the stream, statistics, or otherwise.
+    The ``const char*`` parameter exists for producers to provide any extra contextual information they want, such as the total number of rows in the stream, statistics, or otherwise.
+This is encoded in the same format as :c:member:`ArrowSchema.metadata`.
+If not ``NULL``, the lifetime is only the scope of the call to this function.
+A consumer who wants to maintain the additional metadata beyond the lifetime of this call *MUST* copy the value themselves.

-    Unless the ``on_error`` handler is called, this will always get called exactly once.
+    Unless the ``on_error`` handler is called, this will always get called exactly once and will be the first method called on this object.
+As such the producer *MUST* provide an ``ArrowAsyncProducer`` object when calling this function to allow the consumer to manage back-pressure and flow control.
+    The producer maintains ownership of the ``ArrowAsyncProducer`` and must clean it up before or after calling the release callback on this object.

+    A producer that receives a non-zero result here must not subsequently call anything other than the release callback on this object.

-.. c:member:: int (*ArrowAsyncDeviceStreamHandler.on_next)(struct ArrowAsyncDeviceStreamHandler*, struct ArrowDeviceArray*, void*)
+.. c:member:: int (*ArrowAsyncDeviceStreamHandler.on_next_task)(struct ArrowAsyncDeviceStreamHandler*, struct ArrowAsyncTask*, const char*)

     *Mandatory.* Handler to be called when a new record is available for processing.
 The schema for each record should be the same as the schema that ``on_schema`` was called with.
     If successfully handled, the function should return 0, otherwise it should return an ``errno``-compatible error code.

+    Rather than passing the record itself it receives an ``ArrowAsyncTask`` instead to facilitate better consumer-focused thread control as far as receiving the data.
+A call to this function simply indicates that data is available via the provided task.

-    The ``void*`` parameter exists for producers to provide any extra contextual information they want.
+    The ``const char*`` parameter exists for producers to provide any extra contextual information they want.
+This is encoded in the same format as :c:member:`ArrowSchema.metadata`.
+If not ``NULL``, the lifetime is only the scope of the call to this function.
+A consumer who wants to maintain the additional metadata beyond the lifetime of this call *MUST* copy the value themselves.

-    Unless the ``on_error`` handler is called, this will always get called at least once.
-The end of the stream is indicated by it being called with an empty or released ``ArrowDeviceArray``.
+    A producer *MUST NOT* call this concurrently from multiple different threads.

+    The :c:member:`ArrowAsyncProducer.request` callback must be called to start receiving calls to this handler.

+    This function *MUST* be able to be called re-entrantly on the same thread to allow for the :c:member:`ArrowAsyncProducer.request` callback to potentially call this method recursively.

 .. c:member:: void (*ArrowAsyncDeviceStreamHandler.on_error)(struct ArrowAsyncDeviceStreamHandler, int, const char*, const char*)

     *Mandatory.* Handler to be called when an error is encountered by the producer.
 After calling